jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Korn Shell

   By the start of the 1980s you had two shells, Bourne Shell and the C Shell.
 Both had strengths and weaknesses as detailed above.
-Unix users were requesting each others feature set to be added to each shell.
-A researcher at Bell Labs began the process of starting a new shell that was backwards compatible with the Bourne Shell but added the features of the C Shell.
+There is an American experession, "The grass is always greener on the other side of the fence."
+The C shell users wanted features from the Bourne Shell and vis-a-versa.
+Another researcher at Bell Labs, named David Korn, began the process of starting a new shell that was backwards compatible with the Bourne Shell but added the newer features of the C Shell.
 This was called the Korn Shell (ksh) and released in 1983.
-In parallel their was an improved C Shell called the tcsh released in 1984 that fixed the deficincies of the original C Shell and added features.
-This was only available on some BSD varients.
-The Bourne Shell was standard on all Unix so that any Shell Scripts written for the Bourne shell could guarentee that __sh__ would be present.
-The Korn Shell was soon included on AT&T Unix as well.
+The Bourne Shell was standard on all AT&T Unix so any new shell had to gaurentee backwards compatability otherwise that shell was never going to receive adoption.
+The imporvements the Korn Shell made were apparent and it was soon included as well on on AT&T Unix standard.
 In 1991/1992 the POSIX standard adopted KSH as teh standard shell that any Unix system claming POSIX compliance requried to have.

+  List of  ksh improvements

 #### GNU Bash Shell